welbesw/welbesw.github.io/_posts/2011-03-16-add-a-framework-in-xcode-4.markdown

 title:  "Add a Framework in Xcode 4"
 date:   2011-03-16 11:00:00
 tags: Xcode iOS
+description: "In Xcode 4, there's no option click menu item to provide for adding a new framework to your project like there was in Xcode 3.
+After hunting around in Xcode 4, I was able to figure out how to add a new framework in."
 ---

 In Xcode 4, there's no option click menu item to provide for adding a new framework to your project like there was in Xcode 3.
 After hunting around in Xcode 4, I was able to figure out how to add a new framework in: